oras-project/oras-www/docs/documentation/config.md

 Error response from daemon: Encountered remote "application/vnd.oras.config.v1+json"(unknown) when fetching
 ```

-Note: Layers are not pulled in this case.
+Layers are not pulled in this case.
 Thus **it is encouraged to specify customized config media type**.

+Additionally, the latest version of `dockerd` recognizes OCI manifests and does not verify the OCI config media type.